 London Mayor Sadiq Khan has invested more money in the Metropolitan Police, including setting up a new Violent Crime Task Force.
-However, in 2018 he admitted that it could take “a generation” to solve the problem.
-He used Glasgow as an example, where violent crime was reduced by treating it as a public health issue.
+However, in 2018, he admitted that it could take “a generation” to solve the problem.
+He gave the example of Glasgow, where violent crime was reduced by treating it as a public health issue.

 What happens if you get caught with a knife?

 Being caught with a knife can lead to four years in prison, even if you don’t use it.
 It could also mean a criminal record, which would make your life difficult in the future when seeking employment, for example.

 Killing someone with a knife means a minimum of 25 years in prison.

 What if you need it for protection?

 You don’t.
 In fact, carrying a knife makes you more — not less — likely to be stabbed.
-It means that fights can quickly escalate, or your own weapon can be used against you.
+It means that fights can quickly escalate, or your own weapon could be used against you.
 Remember, 99% of young people do not carry knives.

 What should I do if I’m worried about knives?